virtualparadox/BBMap/docs/readme.txt

 usegunzip=<f>		If gzip is installed, input file decompression is done with a gzip subprocess instead of with Java's native inflate method.
 Can be faster when set to true. pigz=<f>          	Spawn a pigz (parallel gzip) process for faster compression than Java or gzip.
 Requires pigz to be installed. unpigz=<f>        	Spawn a pigz process for faster decompression than Java or gzip.
-Requires pigz to be installed. samversion=<1.3>  	SAM specification version.
-Set to 1.3 for cigar strings with 'M' or 1.4 for cigar strings with '=' and 'X'.
-Default is currently 1.3 because samtools 0.1.18 and earlier is incompatible with sam format version 1.4. bamscript=<filename>	(bs for short) Writes a shell script to <filename> with the command line to translate the sam output of BBMap into a sorted bam file, assuming you have samtools in your path. maxsites=<5>		Sets maximum alignments to print per read, if secondary alignments are allowed.
+Requires pigz to be installed. bamscript=<filename>	(bs for short) Writes a shell script to <filename> with the command line to translate the sam output of BBMap into a sorted bam file, assuming you have samtools in your path. maxsites=<5>		Sets maximum alignments to print per read, if secondary alignments are allowed.
 Currently secondary alignments may lack cigar strings. secondary=<f>		Print secondary alignments. sssr=<0.95>  		(secondarysitescoreratio) Print only secondary alignments with score of at least this fraction of primary. ssao=<f>     		(secondarysiteasambiguousonly) Only print secondary alignments for ambiguously-mapped reads. quickmatch=<f>		Generate cigar strings during the initial alignment (before the best site is known).
 Currently, this must be enabled to generate cigar strings for secondary alignments.
 It increases overall speed but may in some very rare cases yield inferior alignments due to less padding. local=<f>          	Output local alignments instead of global alignments.
 The mapping will still be based on the best global alignment, but the mapping score, cigar string, and mapping coordinate will reflect a local alignment (using the same affine matrix as the global alignment). sortscaffolds=<f> 	Sort scaffolds alphabetically in SAM headers to allow easier comparisons with Tophat (in cuffdif, etc).
-Default is in same order as source fasta. trimreaddescriptions=<f>	(trd) Truncate read names at the first whitespace, assuming that the remaineder is a comment or description. saa=<t>           	(secondaryalignmentasterisks) Use asterisks instead of bases for sam secondary alignments. machineout=<f>    	Set to true to output statistics in machine-friendly 'key=value' format.
+Default is in same order as source fasta. trimreaddescriptions=<f>	(trd) Truncate read names at the first whitespace, assuming that the remaineder is a comment or description. machineout=<f>    	Set to true to output statistics in machine-friendly 'key=value' format. forcesectionname=<f>	All fasta reads get an _# at the end of their name.
+The number is 1 for the first shred and continues ascending.

+Sam settings and flags:
+samversion=<1.4>  	SAM specification version.
+Set to 1.3 for cigar strings with 'M' or 1.4 for cigar strings with '=' and 'X'.
+Samtools 0.1.18 and earlier are incompatible with sam format version 1.4 and greater. saa=<t>           	(secondaryalignmentasterisks) Use asterisks instead of bases for sam secondary alignments. cigar=<t>		Generate cigar strings (for bread format, this means match strings).  cigar=false is faster.  "cigar=" is synonymous with "match=".
+This must be enabled if match/insertion/deletion/substitution statistics are desired, but the program will run faster with cigar strings disabled. keepnames=<f>		Retain original names of paired reads, rather than ensuring both reads have the same name when written in sam format by renaming read2 to the same as read1.
+If this is set to true then the output may not be sam compliant. mdtag=<f>		Generate MD tags for SAM files.
+Requires that cigar=true.
+I do not recommend generating MD tags for RNASEQ or other data where long deletions are expected because they will be incredibly long. xstag=<f>		Generate XS (strand) tags for Cufflinks.
+This should be used with a stranded RNA-seq protocol. xmtag=<t>		Generate XM tag.
+Indicates number of best alignments.
+May only work correctly with ambig=all. nhtag=<f>             	Write NH tags. intronlen=<999999999>	Set to a lower number like 10 to change 'D' to 'N' in cigar strings for deletions of at least that length.
+This is used by Cufflinks; 'N' implies an intron while 'D' implies a deletion, but they are otherwise identical. stoptag=<f>		Allows generation of custom SAM tag YS:i:<read stop location>
+idtag=<f>		Allows generation of custom SAM tag YI:f:<percent identity>
+scoretag=<f>		Allows generation of custom SAM tag YR:i:<raw mapping score>
+inserttag=<f>		Write a tag indicating insert size, prefixed by X8:Z: rgid=<>     		Set readgroup ID.
+All other readgroup fields can be set similarly, with the flag rgXX=value. noheader=<f>		Suppress generation of output header lines.

 Statistics and Histogram Parameters: showprogress=<f>	Set to true to print out a '.' once per million reads processed.
-You can also change the interval with e.g. showprogress=20000. qhist=<filename>	Output a per-base average quality histogram to <filename>. mhist=<filename>	Output a per-base match histogram to <filename>.
+You can also change the interval with e.g. showprogress=20000. qhist=<file>		Output a per-base average quality histogram to <file>. aqhist=<file>		Write histogram of average read quality to <file>. bqhist=<file>		Write a quality histogram designed for box plots to <file>. obqhist=<file>		Write histogram of overall base counts per quality score to <file>. qahist=<file>		Quality accuracy histogram; correlates claimed phred quality score with observed quality based on substitution, insertion, and deletion rates. mhist=<file>		Output a per-base match histogram to <file>.
 Requires cigar strings to be enabled.
-The columns give fraction of bases at each position having each match string operation: match, substitution, deletion, insertion, N, or other. qahist=<filename>	Output a per-quality match histogram to <filename>. ihist=<filename>	Output a per-read-pair insert size histogram to <filename>. bhist=<filename>	Output a per-base composition histogram to <filename>. indelhist=<file>  	Output an indel length histogram. lhist=<file>      	Output a read length histogram. ehist=<file>      	Output an errors-per-read histogram. gchist=<file>     	Output a gc content histogram. idhist=<file>    	Write a percent identity histogram. scafstats=<filename>	Track mapping statistics per scaffold, and output to <filename>. refstats=<filename>	For BBSplitter, enable or disable tracking of read mapping statistics on a per-reference-set basis, and output to <filename>. verbosestats=<0>	From 0-3; higher numbers will print more information about internal program counters.
+The columns give fraction of bases at each position having each match string operation: match, substitution, deletion, insertion, N, or other. ihist=<file>		Output a per-read-pair insert size histogram to <file>. bhist=<file>		Output a per-base composition histogram to <file>. indelhist=<file>  	Output an indel length histogram. lhist=<file>      	Output a read length histogram. ehist=<file>      	Output an errors-per-read histogram. gchist=<file>     	Output a gc content histogram. gchistbins=<100>	(gcbins) Set the number of bins in the gc content histogram. idhist=<file>    	Write a percent identity histogram. idhistbins=<100>	(idbins) Set the number of bins in the identity histogram. scafstats=<file>	Track mapping statistics per scaffold, and output to <file>. refstats=<file>		For BBSplitter, enable or disable tracking of read mapping statistics on a per-reference-set basis, and output to <file>. verbosestats=<0>	From 0-3; higher numbers will print more information about internal program counters. printunmappedcount=<f>	Set true to print the count of reads that were unmapped.
+For paired reads this only includes reads whose mate was also unmapped.

+Coverage output parameters (these may reduce speed and use more RAM): covstats=<file>		Per-scaffold coverage info. covhist=<file>		Histogram of # occurrences of each depth level. basecov=<file>		Coverage per base location. bincov=<file>		Print binned coverage per location (one line per X bases). covbinsize=1000		Set the binsize for binned coverage output. nzo=f			Only print scaffolds with nonzero coverage. twocolumn=f		Change to true to print only ID and Avg_fold instead of all 6 columns to the 'out=' file. uscov=t			Include secondary alignments when calculating coverage.
+32bit=f			Set to true if you need per-base coverage over 64k. bitset=f		Store coverage data in BitSets. arrays=t		Store coverage data in Arrays. ksb=t			Keep residual bins shorter than binsize. strandedcov=f		Track coverage for plus and minus strand independently.
+Requires a # symbol in coverage output filenames which will be replaced by 1 for plus strand and 2 for minus strand. startcov=f		Only track start positions of reads. concisecov=f		Write basecov in a more concise format.

 Trimming Parameters: